ABRWebNApps/Das-healthcare/DATABASE_SETUP.md

 CREATE POLICY "Admins can delete files" ON storage.objects FOR DELETE USING (bucket_id = 'applications' AND auth.role() = 'authenticated');
 ```

+#### Troubleshooting:

+- **Error: "bucket not found"**: Make sure you've created the bucket with the exact name `applications` (lowercase)
+- **Error: "new row violates row-level security policy"**: Make sure you've run the storage policy SQL commands above
+- **Files not uploading**: Verify the bucket is set to "Public" in the bucket settings

 ## Authentication Setup